bonswouar/covid19/README.md

 [...]
 ```

+Don't forget to add your custom `.env.local` file for your database configuration.

 ## USAGE

-To refresh your database with online data just use the command :
+To refresh your database with online datas just use the command :
 ```
 php bin/console app:update-data
 ```